Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 DQAOA has been successfully implemented on real quantum devices integrated with HPC systems (i.e., the QCSC architecture), demonstrating the feasibility of current quantum hardware for practical applications (Fig. 4c, see details in the Method section).
 Hardware noise and the extensive number of two-qubit gates required for solving a QUBO with \textit{n} = 22 negatively impact algorithm performance \cite{de2021materials}.
 Additionally, the sparse connectivity inherent to superconducting-based quantum devices further degrades performance \cite{preskill2018quantum}, particularly for highly entangled problems common in real-world QUBO applications.
-Consequently, standard QAOA achieves a low approximation ratio of 0.6740 on the \texttt{IBM-Strasbourg} quantum device.
-This low performance is primarily due to hardware imperfections, as evidenced by relatively higher approximation ratio on noiseless simulators (Fig. S1a).
-However, despite the constrained number of iterations posed by limited quantum device access, DQAOA and dq-QAOA achieve significantly higher approximation ratios of 0.9727 and 0.9365, respectively, on the QCSC architecture (Fig. 4d).
-Notably, DQAOA yields the highest approximation ratio while requiring a shorter time-to-solution than dq-QAOA, emphasizing its superior performance.
-These results align well with those observed on emulators (\texttt{FakeBrisbane} and \texttt{FakeKyiv}; Fig. 4e).
+Consequently, standard QAOA achieves a high 1-AR value of 0.3259 on the \texttt{IBM-Strasbourg} quantum device.
+This low performance is primarily due to hardware imperfections, as evidenced by relatively lower 1-AR value on noiseless simulators (Fig. S1a).
+However, despite the constrained number of iterations posed by limited quantum device access, DQAOA and dq-QAOA achieve significantly low 1-AR value of 0.0635 and 0.0273, respectively, on the QCSC architecture, under the fixed setup (e.g., a given number of layers, transpilation level, initial parameters, and classical optimizer (Fig. 4d and S7, see Methods for more details).
+Notably, DQAOA yields the lowest 1-AR while requiring a shorter time-to-solution than dq-QAOA, emphasizing its superior performance.
+These results align well with those observed on emulators (\texttt{FakeBrisbane} and \texttt{FakeKyiv}) and the noiseless simulator (Fig. 4e).
+We note that DQAOA can mitigate low solution quality at the algorithmic level by performing bit-wise aggregation of sub-solutions, which enhances both accuracy and robustness, thereby improving scalability even under hardware noise.